babar-raza/package-descriptions/groupdocs.com/nuget/GroupDocs.Comparison for .NET.md

 - Support to set metadata from the source, target files or keep it user-defined.
 - Make the resultant document password protected.

-## Enhancements in Version 20.5
+## New Features & Enhancements in Version 20.6

-- Improved `GetTargetText` function (for showing target text) for PDF, Notes, and Text.
+- There are few minor fixes done in this release.

-For the detailed notes, please visit [GroupDocs.Comparison for .NET 20.5 Release Notes](https://docs.groupdocs.com/display/comparisonnet/GroupDocs.Comparison+for+.NET+20.5+Release+Notes).
+For the detailed notes, please visit [GroupDocs.Comparison for .NET 20.6 Release Notes](https://docs.groupdocs.com/display/comparisonnet/GroupDocs.Comparison+for+.NET+20.6+Release+Notes).

 ## Microsoft Office Formats